fikreanteneh/nlp-assignment-2/README.md

 ### 1. XLM RoBERTa (Pretrained and Finetuned)

-We fine-tuned the XLM-RoBERTa model developed by Facebook to classify Amharic news articles into six distinct categories.
-XLM-RoBERTa, a pre-trained multilingual language model supporting 100 languages, including Amharic, was chosen for its strong performance on multilingual text classification tasks.
+We fine-tuned the XLM-RoBERTa model to classify Amharic news articles into six distinct categories.
 To adapt the model to our task, we added a classification layer on top of the pre-trained XLM-RoBERTa model.
 The fine-tuning process was conducted on the Amharic news dataset.

-During training, we used a batch size of 16, a learning rate of 5e-5, and a maximum sequence length of 512 tokens.
-Gradient accumulation with 4 steps was employed to handle memory constraints, and the model was trained for 5 epochs.
+During training, we used a batch size of 16, a learning rate of 5e-5, and a maximum sequence length of 512 tokens and the model was trained for 5 epochs.
 Dynamic padding was implemented using a data collator to ensure efficient processing of variable-length input sequences.

 The entire training and fine-tuning process utilized the Transformers library from hugging face.
 Once fine-tuned, the model was deployed on Hugging Face's model hub for easy access and integration into applications.
-We developed a API to serve the model, enabling real-time predictions on Amharic news articles.

 ### Evaluation Results